 Underglaze Pencils look like regular colored pencils, but they actually contain an underglaze core that can deliver colored pencil-like effects in a permanent form.
 Available in many different colors, underglaze pencils are as useful as they are decorative -- keep one in your studio to easily and permanently mark test tiles.
 Like underglaze chalks, you can take a wet paintbrush to your finished illustration and make it look a bit more like a watercolor.

-If you have questions about any of our products designed for drawing on clay, give us a call at 215-427-9665.
+If you have questions about any of our products designed for drawing on clay, give us a call!
 We will be happy to help you find the perfect tools for lighting up the surface of your work.